Alex - guitar, piano, songwriting

 Nick’s interest in music began during his elementary school commute, when he would sing along to old Motown and 50’s songs on the radio.
 This interest led to guitar lessons, and later, the bass.
 His musical studies continued when he attended Bates College, where he earned a BA in Music, with Honors in Composition.
 By the time he completed his degree, he had already compiled almost 200 hours of student teaching in music as well as physical education classes.
 He later taught in smaller, private studios in Northeast Philadelphia and Washington, DC.
 In addition to private lessons, Nick has worked with kids, helping them form bands and prepare to compete in statewide “Battle of the Bands” performances.
 He currently plays in several ensembles in the Philadelphia area, earning the title of “Philly Band of the Year” at the 2012 Tri-State Indie Awards and performing at the Peach Music Festival, run by the iconic Allman Brothers.
 Nick has also toured with the Kalob Griffin Band and performed with a member of a popular funk-jazz group, Soulive.
 Nick loves to travel the US and explore the local flavor wherever he finds himself.
 Always looking to explore his neighborhood and discover new restaurants, he loves finding new foods that he never thought he would like.

 Brendan grew up loving and listening to his Dad’s records.
 What he heard inspired him, so he started guitar lessons, formed a band with some friends, and began writing his own songs.
 Brendan followed this musical path to college, earning his Bachelor’s degree in Music Recording Technology from Lebanon Valley College where he studied both guitar and voice.
 Though he has a passion for jazz, Brendan loves playing in all different styles – rock, R&B, blues, progressive, and folk.
 His band, Johnny Action Figure, has performed at top venues in Philadelphia, Nashville and New York, alongside great bands like Wilco, the Get Up Kids, and Apollo Sunshine.
 Their music has been featured in television shows and commercials on MTV, VH1, and Comedy Central.
-Outside of music, Brendan is a big Philadelphia sports supporter.
-He teaches guitar, piano and voice for MW.
+Brendan currently sings with the Mendelssohn Club of Philadelphia, and they have performed in many notable places including the Mann Center.
+He is a lead teacher of guitar, piano and voice for the school.

 Mary Kate holds a Bachelor’s Degree in History from Haverford College and a dual Masters Degree from Bryn Mawr College in Social Work and Law & Social Policy.
 She has over a decade of experience working with children and families, and has been a teacher with Meridee Winters since 2009.
 In addition to piano, Mary Kate also plays the French horn.
 She is currently employed as a social work supervisor in Delaware County, working with children in the child welfare system.
 She feels blessed by the many opportunities and experiences that music has provided her, and is excited to share her love of music with her students.
 As for her own musical goals, she is working on teaching herself the acoustic guitar.
 Mary Kate loves to run, read, and spend time with her two amazing children.